Graduate recruitment opportunities

 When do employers recruit for graduate programs?

 Most employers recruit early in the year at events like our career fairs.
-Applications generally close in March for programs commencing the following year.
+Applications generally close in March/April for programs commencing the following year.

 Some employers may recruit later in the year, or may offer more than one intake during the year.